freedomofpress/securedrop-docs/docs/admin/reference/admin_interface.rst

 To remove the requirement, uncheck the checkbox and click **Update Submission Preferences**.

-Preventing Initial Messages Containing the Source's Codename
+Preventing initial messages containing the source's codename
 ------------------------------------------------------------

 Sources should never need to share their seven-word codename with journalists.
 If